 Can I customize blocks and Cover Pages in the Developer Platform?

-No. The Developer Platform allows changes to the structure and style of your site, but it doesn’t allow changes to HTML markup of our blocks or Cover Pages.
+No. Using the Developer Platform, you can change your site structure and style, but not the HTML markup of our blocks or Cover Pages.
 While you can’t modify these features, you’ll still be able to use them when editing your site.

 Can I contact Customer Care for help with my site?